1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 unless they have the prior written consent of MUSO.

-3.1 MUSO shall, during the Term, provide the Services to the Customer and the Authorised Users on and subject to the terms of the Contract.
+3.1 MUSO shall, during the Term, provide the Services to the Customer and the System Users on and subject to the terms of the Contract.

 3.2 MUSO shall use commercially reasonable endeavours to make the Services available 24 hours a day, seven days a week, except for maintenance.